rust-lang/prev.rust-lang.org/faq.md

 You need to ensure that the borrowed item will outlive the function.
 This can be done in two ways: by binding the output lifetime to some input lifetime, or by declaring the output lifetime as static.
 The first option is significantly better than the second.

-Here is an example of the each:
+Here is an example of each:

 ```rust
 // The first method